Do rechargeable batteries save money and reduce waste?

-Additionally, in the same publication it is stated: ‘Moreover, for the Ozone depletion, NiMH batteries are hardly environmentally better than alkaline batteries even with 150 recharges.’
+Additionally, in the same publication it is mentioned: ‘Moreover, for the Ozone depletion, NiMH batteries are hardly environmentally better than alkaline batteries even with 150 recharges.’

 And as conclusions and recommendations, the following it is mentioned in the publication: ‘The number of uses of rechargeable batteries plays a key role on their environmental and energy performances.
 When compared to disposable batteries, a minimum number of 50 charge cycles permits a robust reduction of the potential impacts for all the analyzed indicators excluding the Ozone depletion.
 Hence, the use of rechargeable batteries should be mostly encouraged for high consumption devices such as cameras, torches, and electronic toys.’

 Well, all in all we come back to the same situation.
-If you are an individual barely using batteries, it may actually not be environmentally friendly to buy rechargeable batteries.
+If you are an individual who barely uses batteries, it may actually not be environmentally friendly to buy rechargeable batteries.

-And, in the same situation, if you have small children at home and plenty of toys using batteries, from the environmental perspective it makes sense to buy rechargeable batteries.
+And, similarly, if you have small children at home and the have plenty of toys that do use batteries, from the environmental perspective it makes sense to buy rechargeable batteries.

-It seems that the key factor to decide what type of battery is better for you it is the number of times you will be recharging it.
+It seems that the key factor to decide if rechargeable or disposable batteries are more suitable for you, it is the number of times you will be recharging them.

 If a rechargeable battery is disposed before going through 50 recharges, the environmental impact is greater than using disposable batteries.

-From the money saving perspective, if you are using a significant amounts of batteries per year, or even per month, it is really worth to consider to swap to rechargeable batteries.
+From the money saving perspective, if you are using a significant amounts of batteries per year, it is really worth to consider to swap to rechargeable batteries.

 Where to buy a battery charger and some rechargeable batteries

-It is up to you but I personally use the most basic and economic battery charger I found in the market.
+It is up to you but we personally use the most basic and economic battery charger we found in the market.

 If you want to have an idea of the cost range, have a look to the battery chargers in Amazon.
 Amazon sells some rather economic AAA/AA battery chargers as well as an assorted range of rechargeable batteries.

-Have a look, compare the reviews and decide which one suits your needs.
+Have a look, compare the prizes and the reviews and decide which one suits your needs.